 Cancer screening involves testing apparently healthy people for signs that could show that a cancer is developing.

 Each year more than 2 million women have breast cancer screening in the UK.
 The NHS Breast Screening Programme invites all women aged between 50 and 70 for screening every 3 years.
-You need to be registered with a GP to get the invitations.
+You need to be registered with a GP to receive the invitations.

 If you are younger than 50, your risk of breast cancer is generally very low.
 Mammograms are more difficult to read in younger women because their breast tissue is denser.
 So the patterns on the mammogram don't show up as well.
 There is little evidence to show that regular mammograms for women below the screening age would reduce deaths from breast cancer.

 You should get your results within 2 weeks.
 The radiographer can tell you when to expect yours.
 Most women have a normal reading.